What is C4RH?

 Gender equality and SRHR serve as the organizational core ideals as reflected in our policy advocacy, capacity-building workshops, and community outreach activities.
 C4RH networks and collaborates with government units and agencies and civil society organizations (CSOs at the international, national, and local levels.

 is currently the Chairperson of the Catholics for Reproductive health.
 She was also the Dean of the College of Social Work and Community Development and the University of the Philippines, Diliman for 3 years where she still teaches as Professor Emeritus.
 She is also the Executive Director of the Philippine Social Science Council.

 Dr. Aurora Javate-De Dios

-is a board member of the Catholics for Reproductive Health.
+is currently the Vice-Chair of of the Catholics for Reproductive Health.
 She is also a member of the ASEAN Commission on the Promotion and Protection of the Rights of Women and Children (ACWC).

 Prof. Arche Ligo

 is a progressive and feminist theologian and a well-respected mentor of many budding feminists and students of women’s studies.
-Prof. Ligo sits as Chair of the Department of Women’s Studies of the School of Arts and Sciences of St. Scholastica’s College.
+Prof. Ligo was the former Chair of the Department of Women’s Studies of the School of Arts and Sciences of St. Scholastica’s College.